Ryze Build Guide by Polarshift

 Verdant Barrier is going to be a really useful surviving tool in AP matchups.
 The passive of Banshee's Veil is useful against champions who like to use their CC or ability as an engaging tool.
 It gives you a lot of AP, 45 MR and 10 AH.

 Incredibly strong item on AP scaling champions, the passive gives you a total of 40% bonus AP.
-The item got a bit more costly in Season 11.
+The item got a bit more costly in the beginning of Season 11, but they've brought the price down again in patch 11.6!

 Item that's useful when the enemy has champions with a lot of healing.
 Applies more Grievous Wounds when the enemy is below 50% health and Liandry's Anguish re-applies it for a total of 4 extra seconds.